afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

     Must show a device called "Controller (XBOX 360 for Windows)".
 11. Open "SimpleHidWriter.exe".
 Locate this test device in the top area, and click on it.
     This time, look for `Device VID=045E PID=028E`.
-12. Enter `03` at field `ReportID`.
+12. Enter `05` at field `ReportID`.
-13. Enter `FF FF FF FF FF 00 00 00 00` at fields below `ReportID`.
+13. Enter `00 00 00 00 96 AA` at fields below `ReportID`.
 14. Click on `Set Feature` , then on `Get Feature`.
-15. Must show a line starting with `RD 03  xx xx xx xx xx yy yy zz zz`.
+15. Must show a line starting with `RD 05  yy yy zz zz 00 00`.
-    Ignore `xx`.
     `yy yy` must match the factory default VID **in reverse order** of bytes.
     `zz zz` must match the factory default PID in reverse order of bytes.
+16. Enter `00 00 00 00 00 00` at fields below `ReportID`.
+17. Must show the **same line** as before, starting with `RD 05`.
-16. Close "SimpleHidWriter.exe".
+18. Close "SimpleHidWriter.exe".
-17. Unpair the test device using the Bluetooth control panel.
+19. Unpair the test device using the Bluetooth control panel.
-18. Reset.
+20. Reset.
-19. The message `Actual VID / PID: ...` must show the same numbers as `Factory default VID / PID: ...`.
+21. The message `Actual VID / PID: ...` must show the same numbers as `Factory default VID / PID: ...`.
-20. Pair and connect the test device to the host computer.
+22. Pair and connect the test device to the host computer.

 ## Reconnect